TumulusSoftware/TumulusDemoApplication/README.md

 # Tumulus Demo Application

-This demo is a user interface written in Javascript (Vue.js v3) to illustrate the use of the Tumulus API Service.
+This demo is a user interface written in JavaScript (Vue.js v3) to illustrate the use of the Tumulus API service.

 The demo application allows you to:

 * Create New Accounts
+* Login
 * Upload New Asset Files
+* Download Existing Asset Files
 * List Existing Asset Files
 * List Existing Agreements
 * Create & Request New Agreements
 * List Existing Authorizations
-* Assign Authorizations To Assets
+* Assign Authorizations to Assets
 * List Owner States

-_Note: This is purely for demonstration purposes and should not be used as-is in production_
+__Note:__ _This is purely for demonstration purposes and should not be used as-is in production._

 ## Prerequisites